Maderera Bozovich

 13. Lists countries and operations?

-The company states that is has operations in Peru, U.S and Mexico, but it is unclear if this covers all of its forestry business.
+The company states that it has forestry operations in Peru and trading centres in Mexico and USA.
+However, it is unclear whether this covers all the company's operations.

 -